 - Evaluation of the Multisite Demonstration Field Experiment: What Works in Reentry Research

-NIJ has also given additional funding for Alfred Blumstein and Kiminori Nakamura's research on hiring ex-offenders.
+NIJ has also given additional funding for Alfred Blumstein and Kiminori Nakamura's research on hiring those who have completed their sentence.
 The $247,000 project continues their previous research into calculations of "redemption time," the amount of time that an individual with an arrest record has stayed "clean" (i.e., no additional arrests) and could be considered "redeemed" with respect to his or her criminal record.
 The researchers are testing the robustness of the previous findings, and looking at out-of-state arrests and racial differences.
 The work is increasingly relevant because of the large number of people who are handicapped in finding employment by stale criminal records.

 About This Article

-This article was published as part of NIJ Journal issue number 269, published March 2012, as a sidebar to the article Improving Access to Services for Female Offenders Returning to the Community, by Marie Garcia with Nancy Ritter.
+This article was published as part of NIJ Journal issue number 269, published March 2012, as a sidebar to the article Improving Access to Services for Females Returning to the Community, by Marie Garcia with Nancy Ritter.